-React Custom Hooks are a relatively new feature of React that allows developers to create custom functions to be used throughout their application code.
+React Custom Hooks are a relatively new feature that allows React developers to create custom functions to be used throughout their application code.
 This makes it possible to have reusable, extensible, and maintainable code that is easy to read and understand.

 The idea behind React Custom Hooks is to provide developers with a way to create functions that can easily be shared and used across multiple components in an application.
 This allows developers to create more efficient applications by eliminating the need to write the same code multiple times.